 As an education consultant, I have the privilege of working with and learning from educators around the country.
 Normally, my work is focused on logistics, edtech and teacher training, support and development.

 Of course, nothing is currently normal.
-So for the past month, I’ve been working with educators to rapidly make the shift to remote learning.
+So for the past month, I’ve been working with educators to rapidly make the shift to remote learning in a pandemic.

 As we’ve started executing, something I realized right away is that general remote teaching best practices won’t cut it right now… we’re in a pandemic!
 The traditional tenets of remote/distance/virtual learning can’t be used verbatim.

 After sifting through countless online resources and many 1:1 conversations with educators, I believe there are three big buckets teachers should prioritize during this pandemic: providing stability, sustaining relationships and innovating to support students.

 These priorities generally follow Maslow’s hierarchy of needs.
 Students (and humans!) need stability before they can do anything else.
 Then, they need strong relationships before they can access content.
 Finally, they need teachers and schools to make innovative choices to meet their needs given the vast barriers they’re facing.

 Providing stability for remote learning in a pandemic

 Providing stability starts with internet and device access, but it doesn’t end there.
 Providing stability falls into four general buckets: basic needs, an organized learning space, consistent routines & expectations and accurate information.